Protecting Industrial Uses in a Tech Bubble

 , San Francisco

-Confirmed SpeakerJohn Rahaim was appointed Planning Director for the City and County of San Francisco in January 2008.
-In that role he is responsible for overseeing long range planning, environmental reviews, and development entitlements for most physical development in the City.
-Prior to his appointment in San Francisco, Mr. Rahaim was Director of Long Range Planning for the City of Seattle, and was the Founding Executive Director of CityDesign, Seattle’s office of Urban Design founded.
-Prior to Seattle, Mr. Rahaim was with the City of Pittsburgh, where he served as Associate Director of the Department of City Planning.
+Confirmed SpeakerJohn Rahaim was appointed Planning Director for the City and County of San Francisco in 2008.
+In that role he is responsible for overseeing long range planning, development entitlements and environmental reviews for most physical development in the City.
+Prior to his appointment in San Francisco, Mr. Rahaim was Planning Director for the City of Seattle, a position he held since August of 2003.
+In 1999, Mr. Rahaim was the Founding Executive Director of CityDesign, Seattle’s office of Urban Design founded; and the Executive Director of the Seattle Design Commission, the City’s primary design advisory panel for public projects and related urban design initiatives.
+Prior to his tenure in Seattle, Mr. Rahaim was with the City of Pittsburgh Department of City Planning, where he served as Associate Director in charge of development review and the rewrite of the City’s Zoning Ordinance.
 Mr. Rahaim received a Bachelor of Science in Architecture from the University of Michigan, and a Master of Architecture from the University of Wisconsin-Milwaukee.
 Born and raised in Detroit, Michigan, Mr. Rahaim’s career path in planning and urban design has been a reaction to that circumstance.
-Mr. Rahaim has overseen the completion of ten neighborhood plans in San Francisco, covering nearly 20% of the city's land area, and directing the city's growth for decades.
-The ongoing work of the department includes reviews for 8000 projects per year, of which nearly 2000 require detailed review and analysis, more than any US city.